dials/dials/doc/sphinx/documentation/tutorials/dials_for_ed.rst

 .. code-block:: bash

-  dials.index datablock.expt strong.refl refine.phil
+  dials.index imported.expt strong.refl refine.phil
   dials.refine_bravais_settings indexed.refl indexed.expt refine.phil
   dials.refine bravais_setting_5.expt indexed.refl refine.phil

+These models are far from ideal.
+Note there is a high ``Metric fit`` value for the orthorhombic solution for most of the datasets.

 Dataset 6
 ---------

 This dataset has particularly poor diffraction.
-We found it was necessary to fix the beam parameters, as well as provide the expected unit cell during indexing and a fairly soft restraint to stop the cell constants drifting away from these values.
+We found it was necessary to fix the beam parameters, as well as provide the expected unit cell during indexing and a restraint to stop the cell constants drifting away from these values.
 The unit cell restraint was set up using a file of PHIL definitions: